carrotquest/ios-sdk/README.md

 ## Live chat

 You can give your users an opportunity to start a live chat (with your operator) from anywhere.
-This can be done two ways - either by adding a floating button or by directly calling a chat openning method at desired moment.
+You can either add a floating button or open the chat programmatically at any time.
 ### Floating Button
 You can use the following method to add chat button:
 ```Swift